 For polenta stacks

-- 1 to 2 Tablespoons organic canola oil or other neutral high heat oil for shallow frying
+- Avocado oil or other high heat oil, for frying

 To make cashew cream

 - In a high-speed blender, combine raw cashews, water, nutritional yeast flakes, white miso paste, garlic, and salt.
 Blend until smooth and creamy, stopping occasionally to scrape down the sides as needed.
 (Don't have a high-speed blender?
 See recipe notes for workarounds.)